 Do you currently feel more like an actor, director or screenwriter?

 Basically, I’m an actor, and I’m an actor who decided to write his first screenplays.
-Then I became a screenwriter who decided to direct his first films.
-So I’m all that, I’m an artist, a filmmaker.
+Then I’m a screenwriter who decided to direct his first films.
+So I’m all of those things, I’m an artist, a filmmaker.

 Do you like to wear many hats?

-Yes, no two projects are alike.
-I’d say I love to play other people’s stuff, I love to write my own stuff and write for other people, but I don’t think I could do other people’s stuff.
-I think that in the end, directing is perhaps my most intimate gesture.
+Yes, no two projects are the same.
+I’d say I love playing other people’s stuff, I love writing my own stuff and writing for other people, but I don’t think I could direct other people’s stuff.
+In the end, I think directing is perhaps my most intimate gesture.

 Between “Les scènes fortuites” and “Niagara”, which was harder to make?

 All films are difficult to make, but I would say that the challenge with “Les scènes fortuites” was obviously the budget, because it was a micro-budget of barely one hundred thousand Canadian dollars, which is very little.
 Then there was the whole adventure of discovering this profession.
-And then with “Niagara”, there were several issues, there was obviously the budget, it’s a film with a bigger budget of course, there was the pandemic, there were the postponements of shooting due to the pandemic, there are all the logistics due to the pandemic.
+And then with “Niagara”, there were several challenges, obviously the budget – it’s a film with a bigger budget, of course – the pandemic, the postponements of shooting due to the pandemic, and all the logistics due to the pandemic.
 Niagara is a real movie, but it was also a real movie to make, like all movies, I think.
-Each film has its own adventure, each film has its own path, and that’s what makes them such extraordinary human adventures.
+Every film has its own adventure, every film has its own path, and that’s what makes them such extraordinary human adventures.

 How do you feel when you have to juggle several roles on a shoot? several hats?